10 Business Analyst Performance Goals

 Goals in this area could include updating a template, documenting an as is process, or creating a tip sheet.

 Set a goal to strengthen your relationship with a stakeholder, improve a troublesome relationship you’ve let linger this year, or form a new relationship with a stakeholder assigned to upcoming projects.
-Often simple techniques, such as letting your stakeholders know you heard them, can make significant improvements in relationships.
+Often simple techniques, such as engaging stakeholders more effectively, can make significant improvements in relationships.

 Your ability to lead others will help you move into more senior BA roles.
 Become a mentor to a newly hired business analyst, a professional that’s interested in business analysis, or another member of your department.